Super Mario Maker

-is a 2015 side-scrolling platform game and game creation system developed and published by Nintendo for the Wii U, released worldwide in September 2015.
-Players can create, play, and share courses online, free of charge, based on the styles of Super Mario Bros., Super Mario Bros.
+is a 2015 platform game and game creation system developed and published by Nintendo.
+An entry in the Super Mario series, the game allowed players to create, play, and share courses based on previous Super Mario titles including Super Mario Bros., Super Mario Bros.
 3, Super Mario World, and New Super Mario Bros.
-U. The game was revealed as the final challenge of Nintendo World Championships 2015.
+U. The game was released on the Wii U in September 2015 as part of the 30th anniversary of Super Mario Bros.